-A person with a disability may request a reasonable accommodation at any time.
-The individual, The Authority, or another person identified by the individual, must reduce all requests for reasonable accommodation(s) to writing.
+A person with a disability may request a reasonable accommodation from the Authority at any time.
+The individual, the Authority, or another person identified by the individual, must reduce all requests for reasonable accommodation(s) to writing.
 The person must explain what type of accommodation is needed to provide the person with the disability full access to the Authority's programs and services.
 Reasonable accommodation methods or actions that may be appropriate for a particular program and individual may be found to be inappropriate for another program or individual.
-The decision to approve or deny a request for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual.
+The decision to approve or deny a request for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual as well the applicable law.
+(See section on Denial of Request for Reasonable Accommodation, below)